 Sensory materials to keep the child focused and calm in the morning circle

-- weighted toy (on lap or on shoulders)
+- Weighted toy (on a lap or on shoulders)

-The three items on the left are chewy tubes of different shapes, colors, textures and strengths.
-For the child who likes to mouth things, having chewies handy makes it easier for him to focus on the activity at hand because he’s getting the oral input he needs.
-The squiggly item on the right is a fidget toy for the child who needs to have something in his hands to pay better attention.
-Use it for times where your child does not need to use his hands such as with songs or while listening to a story.
+The three items on the left are chewy tubes of different shapes, colors, textures, and strengths.
+For the child who likes to mouth things, having chewies handy makes it easier for them to focus on the activity at hand because they’re getting the oral input they need.
+The squiggly item on the right is a fidget toy for the child who needs to have something in their hands to pay better attention.
+Use it for times when the child does not need to use their hands such as with songs or while listening to a story.
 (Note: My son doesn’t use any of these because he doesn’t like the textures.)